valderman/haste-compiler/README.md

 ---------

 Haste is able to use standard Haskell libraries.
-However, some primitive operations are still not implemented, which means that any code making of them will give you a compiler warning, then die at runtime with an angry error.
+However, some primitive operations are still not implemented which means that any code making use of them will give you a compiler warning, then die at runtime with an angry error.
 This is currently being worked on.